eye-division/alunward/_gallery/abstracts.md

   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
 ---
-A selection of abstract oil and acrylic paintings produced from the studio in Christ Church, Oxford, from 1994 to 2003.
+A selection of abstract oil and acrylic paintings produced from in Oxford from 1994 to 2003.

-These developed finally into the <a href="/goldschmidt/">Goldschmidt series</a> of asteroid paintings, and the <a href="/kamarupa/">Kamarupa series</a> of cloud paintings, since when my work has branched into video and installation work.
+These developed into the <a href="/goldschmidt/">Goldschmidt series</a> of asteroid paintings, and the <a href="/kamarupa/">Kamarupa series</a> of cloud paintings.